 Fire ants can access homes through heating and air conditioning systems, for instance, especially during high heat and rains.
 Rattlesnakes love to wriggle into yards through wrought-iron fencing that displays Southwestern desert views.

 Some creatures go beyond just an ick factor.
-Pack rats, or white-throated woodrats (Neotoma albigula), have caused thousands of dollars’ worth of damage to vehicles alone in the Southwest.
-They build nests from whatever they can grab: sticks, rocks, cacti, insulation, even tiny plastic toys.
+Pack rats, or white-throated woodrats (Neotoma albigula), can cause thousands of dollars’ worth of damage — chewing on electrical wires and wood.

-Lastly, a pest inspection can reduce your unease about certain “guests” who are native to your region.
+Lastly, a pest inspection can reduce your uneasiness about certain “guests” who are native to your region.

 Curious which pests reside in your neck of the woods?
-Check out this guide to pests in your region from AMDRO, a 40-year established pest control company.
+Check out this guide to pests in your state.

 What does a pest inspection cost, and who pays for it?